FirebirdSQL/jaybird/devdoc/jdp/jdp-2019-03-time-zone-support.md

 11. The driver-side session time zone for deriving time/timestamp values will also be applied when connecting to earlier Firebird versions.

+12. Support legacy types `java.sql.Time`, `java.sql.Timestamp` for the `WITH
+    TIME ZONE` types.

+    Although not specified by JDBC, this option allows for some flexibility for applications or libraries still expecting `java.sql.*` types.
+It will also ease migration between Java 7 and 8 or higher.

+    Firebird to Java conversion will derive the `OffsetDateTime` and then convert this to epoch milliseconds, which is then used for constructing `java.sql.Time` or `java.sql.Timestamp`.
+This will yield slightly different results compared to `TIME WITHOUT TIME ZONE` type as there the conversion applies 1970-01-01 instead of the current date.

+    Java to Firebird conversion will derive an `OffsetDateTime` using `toLocalTime()` and the current date, or `toLocalDateTime()`, combined with the default JVM time zone (it will not apply `sessionTimeZone`).

+    Methods with parameters of type `java.util.Calendar` will ignore the calendar.

+13. Support legacy types `java.sql.Date` for the `TIMESTAMP WITH TIME ZONE` type.

+    Although not specified by JDBC, this option allows for some flexibility for applications or libraries still expecting `java.sql.*` types.
+It will also ease migration between Java 7 and 8 or higher.

+    Firebird to Java conversion will derive the `OffsetDateTime` and then convert this to epoch milliseconds, which is then used for constructing `java.sql.Date`.

+    Java to Firebird conversion will derive an `OffsetDateTime` using `toLocalDate()` at start of day combined with the default JVM time zone (it will not apply `sessionTimeZone`).

+    Methods with parameters of type `java.util.Calendar` will ignore the calendar.

 ### Open options or questions